The Concept of Total Loss in Car Insurance – Decoded

 AGE OF THE VEHICLE | DEPRECIATION FOR FIXING IDV |

-For vehicles older than 5 years, the owner of the car can declare the IDV at the time of purchase or renewal of the insurance policy.
+For vehicles older than five years, the car’s owner can declare the IDV at the time of purchase or renewal of the insurance policy.

 What should you do in case of a total loss?

-The first and most crucial step in a case of a total loss is to cancel your vehicle’s registration.
+The first and most crucial step in the case of a total loss is to cancel your vehicle’s registration.
 You have 14 days to report it to your RTO after the damage or theft happens.
 Canceling vehicle registration is essential in claiming the insurance and giving you legal cover if spare parts of your damaged car are used for anything illegal by a scrap dealer.
-After the registration is canceled, you can contact your insurance provider and start the proceedings for the claim.
+After the registration is canceled, you can contact your insurance provider and start the claim proceedings.

 When can you not claim a total loss?

 You cannot claim total loss in scenarios where you have violated the terms and conditions of the insurance contract.
-This includes the car being driven by someone without a driving license at the time of the accident or if the car is in a geographical area outside of the insurer’s coverage range.
+This includes the car being driven by someone without a driving license at the time of the accident or if the vehicle is in a geographical area outside of the insurer’s coverage range.
 You can also not claim a total loss if you do not have a comprehensive car insurance policy.
-The reason is that this cover is part of the own-damage insurance and not the third-party insurance.
+The reason is that this cover is part of the owner’s damage insurance and not third-party insurance.

-While only third-party insurance for your car is mandated by law, it is always advisable to go for a comprehensive insurance cover so that you are not caught off-guard at an unfortunate moment.
-Accidents and thefts, though sad, mostly happen unannounced, and in these scenarios, insurance could prove to be of great help.
-Also, remember, insurance is the subject matter of solicitation.
+While only third-party insurance for your car is mandated by law, it is always advisable to go for comprehensive insurance coverage so that you are not caught off guard at an unfortunate moment.
+Though sad, accidents and thefts mostly happen unannounced, and in these scenarios, insurance could be of great help.
+Also, remember that insurance is the subject matter of solicitation.
 For more details on benefits, exclusions, limitations, terms, and conditions, please read the sales brochure/policy wording carefully before concluding a sale.